Kristina Douglass

-Kristina Guild Douglass is an American archeologist.
+Kristina Guild Douglass is an American archaeologist and interdisciplinary climate scholar whose research examines long-term interactions between human societies and their environments, with particular attention to climate variability, social memory, and adaptation.
+Her work integrates archaeology, paleoecology, and anthropology and emphasizes community-centered and collaborative research approaches, especially in Madagascar and the western Indian Ocean region.
 In 2025, she was awarded a MacArthur Fellows award for "investigating how past human societies and environments co-evolved and adapted to climate variability."
+She was awarded a Carnegie Fellowship in 2021 for her work in community-centered archaeology.

 Life

-As a child, Douglass moved all over the world living in Cameroon, Kenya, Rwanda and Ukraine, and spent several years in Madagascar.
-She then attended Phillips Andover and completed an undergraduate degree at Dartmouth College.
-She went on to graduate work at Yale University, doing much of her Ph.D. field work in Madagascar.
+As a child, Douglass moved all over the world living in Togo, Kenya, Cameroon, and Ukraine, and spent several years in Madagascar.
+She attended Phillips Andover and completed an undergraduate degree at Dartmouth College.
+She went on to graduate work at Yale University, doing her Ph.D. field work in Madagascar.
 She taught at Pennsylvania State University, and in 2022, joined Columbia Climate School, the first graduate school in the USA focused on climate change, as its inaugural faculty member.
 Douglass' work investigates how people pass on knowledge over time.

 I've always felt that humans are unique in our ability to share information and transmit that information over many generations.
 It's what has helped our species evolve to occupy any habitat on the planet.